Administration and advice on treatments and medication including intravenous antibiotics

 Management of children and young people with long term conditions to promote self-care and well-being

-Management of children and young people with conditions such as eczema and constipation
+Management of children and young people with conditions such as eczema

 Nutritional advice and care to support good health related to gastrostomy, jejeunostomy and nasogastric feeding